Jeremy Carefoot is an avid video game enthusiast who has general knowledge about gaming and lots of experience with first-person shooters.

 Google Trends Data Analyzed

 As you can see, over time Minecraft hit its climax.
 What happens when you hit the peak of something?
 The only direction left to go is down.
-Since then, Minecraft has steadily declined in interest over the span of 4 years.
-With the largest drop, the game has ever seen from June 2016 to September 2016.
+Since then, Minecraft has steadily declined in interest over the span of four years.
+The largest drop was between June and September of 2016.

-Of course, Google Trends doesn't necessarily track the popularity of the specific game, but the number of searches for it.
-As we can see in this graph, Minecraft is losing interest on Google rather quickly.
+Of course, Google Trends doesn't necessarily track the popularity of a specific game—it just tracks the number of searches for it.
+As we can see in this graph, Minecraft is searched less frequently than it used to be.

 However, in contrast to previous observations, very recently (early 2020) the game has seen an increase in searches and Google popularity.
-Though before this uprising the game was on a steady decline, Minecraft looks as if it's making a comeback in the gaming community.
+It may be that Minecraft is making a comeback in the gaming community.
 We will explore this later in the article.

 YouTube Minecraft Google Trends Data